-Or how in movies 70-something actors are romantically-paired with females young enough to be their great-granddaughters.
+Or how in movies 70-something actors are romantically-paired with females young enough to be their great-great-granddaughters.
 Women are always bombarded with the message we only count as eye candy and if you’re over 40, you’re way past your shelf life.

 But eff-it.
 Before my grandmother died, she told me not to tell her new boyfriend her real age.
 “He doesn’t know I’m 87,” she whispered.
 “He thinks I’m only 82.”

 And maybe that’s what growing up is all about.
 It’s relative.
 The goal lines keep moving.
 We’re as youthful or old as we believe.

 And if we’re lucky, at least on the inside, we’ll keep getting younger.